Wok & Skillet

 chicken katsu in frying pan

-Place the fried chicken on a cooling rack over a baking sheet, or on oil-absorbing paper.
+Once cooked, transfer the chicken to a wire rack set over a baking sheet, or on oil-absorbing paper.

 fried chicken katsu on cooking rack